iut62elec/AWS-Route53-Backup-Solution/README.md

 ## Removing the Solution
-    If you wish to completely remove all assets associated with this solution from your AWS account:

-    Run the following command in your terminal where the CDK project is initialized:
+    1. Run the following command in your terminal where the CDK project is initialized:

     ```bash
     cdk destroy